debarshibasak/go-kubeadminclient/Readme.md

 - Add docker daemon options like insecure registries etc.
 - Add option to install docker-ee
 - Add Support for offline installation
+- Add Support for waiting till nodes are ready

 #### Supporting this project
 - I need funding for testing this project